 Pfc.
-Frank Lofaso of Brooklyn, who has a record of 3 won and 2 lost, will step into the ring Sunday at 168 lbs.
+Frank Lofaso of Brooklyn, who has, a record of 3 won and 2 lost, will step into the ring Sunday at 168 lbs.
 Lofaso, in addition to his ring chores has found time to go out and win himself a berth on the Post baseball team as receiver.

 Private Al Grammatico of Ann who will make the trip Sunday.
 Fighting at 137 lbs., Grammatico has fought twice for Haucock, and won both times.
-In the British card Grammatico entered upon a Continuing their winning ways, slugging match with his opponent, was a boy who can take it, and dish
+In the British card Grammatico entered upon a Continuing their winning ways, slugging match with his opponent, the Bombers behind the two hit and proved to the crowd that he was a boy who can take it, and dish